 So far, we have considered interparticle interactions that are short-ranged by construction.
 Because the Lennard-Jones potential

-decays so strongly with distance (as ), it is acceptable to
+decays so strongly with distance (as

 cut off this interaction at moderate distances and, if desired, add a